 ‘You couldn’t have planned it better yourself, sir,’ Harry murmured.

 ‘I must know, Harry, what happened to the prophecy.
 Sirius told me that you retrieved it and broke it, but he didn’t say whether you heard it or not.’

-‘It got destroyed, but I did hear it.’
+‘It got destroyed, but I did hear some of it.’

 Let’s see you explain your interpretation, Dumbledore.
 Harry bit back a thin smile.
-How will you wrap up sending me to die in golden words?
+How will you wrap up sending me to die so that it sounds sweet and seemly?

 Dumbledore slipped his pale wand out and waved it at the cabinet to his left.
 ‘This is a pensieve.
 A very useful tool.
 One can store any number of thoughts and memories within it for future review.
 Among my many recollections here is the night that prophecy was made.’

 Was it just him that witnessed it?
 Harry studied Dumbledore’s face.
 Did he even tell Voldemort about it and give my parents the blood magic they cast to protect me.